-Adafruit 0.96" 128x64 OLED Display STEMMA QT Version - I2C Wiring fritzing
+Adafruit 0.96" 128x64 OLED Display STEMMA QT Version - I2C Wiring fritzing Note: Connecting the OLED RST is not necessary as this revision added auto-reset circuitry so the RESET pin is not required.

 You do not need to alter the jumpers on the back - I2C is the default configuration on this display!